kyma-project/website/content/blog-posts/2020-12-11-release-notes-1.18/index.md

 ### Kiali Operator removed

 To reduce the maintenance efforts and resource consumption, we removed the Kiali Operator and now we just bundle the plain Kiali deployment with Kyma.
-See [this issue](https://github.com/kyma-project/kyma/issues/9866) for reference.
+See issue [#9866](https://github.com/kyma-project/kyma/issues/9866) for reference.

 ## Console